5 Plumbing Tips to Prepare You For Autumn

 5. Check Your Sewer Lines

-The Plumbing and Electrical Doctor has a team of capable blocked drains specialists armed with CCTV pipe inspection cameras together with electric eels and water jetters to get your drains cleared in no time.
-Be sure to contact your blocked drains plumber immediately so the right solution such as sewer line relining can be prescribed to you.
+The Plumbing and Electrical Doctor has a team of capable blocked drain specialists armed with CCTV pipe inspection cameras together with electric eels and water jetters to get your drains cleared in no time.
+Be sure to contact your blocked drain plumber immediately so the right solution such as sewer line relining can be prescribed to you.

-For any jobs on hot water heaters and plumbing in Canberra, Newcastle, Hunter Valley, and Port Stephens, feel free to contact our hotline 131091 or click the chat box at the bottom right corner of our website to book an appointment.
-The Plumbing and Electrical Doctor have on-call emergency plumbers to assist you this autumn.
+If you’re in need of plumbing and hot water heater services in Canberra, Newcastle, Hunter Valley, or Port Stephens, don’t hesitate to reach out to us.
+You can call our hotline at 131091 or use the chat box on our website to schedule an appointment.
+Rest assured that the Plumbing and Electrical Doctor has emergency plumbers available to help you, especially during this autumn season.